On This Day in History: July 6

 - Thirty Years' War: Four thousand Swedish troops under Gustavus Adolphus land in Pomerania, Germany.

-- Żejtun and the surrounding villages suffer a raid from Ottoman forces.
+- Raid on Żejtun: The south east of Malta, and the town of Żejtun, suffer a raid from Ottoman forces.
 This was the last unsuccessful attempt by the Ottomans to conquer the island of Malta.

 - Córdoba, Argentina, is founded by Jerónimo Luis de Cabrera.